Conflict of Interest - Policy Statement for Moravian University Officers and Other Persons with Substantial Influence

 4. Covered Person: An Officer of the University and persons who have substantial influence over the affairs of the University.

-1. Duty to Disclose: In connection with any actual or possible conflict of interest, an interested person must disclose the existence and nature of his or her financial interest to the Vice President of Administration and the President.
+1. Duty to Disclose: In connection with any actual or possible conflict of interest, an interested person must disclose the existence and nature of his or her financial interest to the Vice President for Finance and Administration and the President.

 2. Determining Whether a Conflict of Interest Exists: After disclosure of the financial interest, the President shall determine if a conflict of interest exists.
 If so, the interested person shall not take part in the President's evaluation of, or decision upon, the transaction or arrangement.